 The GSC gravity data were gridded with a 2 km grid cell size and the proprietary gravity data were gridded with a 100 m grid cell size, both using a minimum curvature gridding algorithm.
 The GSC Bouguer gravity data were re-gridded to a 100 m grid cell size prior to being merged with the proprietary gravity data.
-The suture path between the grids was along the edge of the grid with the original higher resolution grid cell size so that the most detailed data was retained in the final product.
-The high resolution proprietary Bouguer gravity data, a shift was not tied to the national gravity network.
-Thus, when it was merged with the GSC gravity values in the area of overlap between the GSC and proprietary data.
-The merging of data sets results in a linear feature along the data set boundary.
+The suture path between the grids is located along the adjoining grid boundaries, with the original higher resolution grid cell size so that the most detailed data was retained in the final product.
+The high-resolution proprietary Bouguer gravity data, a shift was not tied to the national gravity network.
+Thus, when it was merged with the GSC gravity data, a shift was applied to the GSC data by determining the average difference in the Bouguer gravity values in the area of overlap between the GSC and proprietary data.
+The merging of the two data sets resulted in an artifact along the boundary of the two data sets, which is also coincident with the boundary of Lake Huron.

-Both the GSC data and the proprietary data have been reduced using standard gravity methods to compute the Bouguer gravity fields (Telford et al., 1990), using a density of 2.67 g/cm which is the average density of crustal bedrock typically used for the Canadian Shield.
-Although the data was reduced using this value, the bulk rock density of the Precambrian basement derived from borehole measurements in the Area of the Five Communities was measured as $2.54 \text{ g/cm}^3$ (Intera Engineering Ltd., 2011).
+Both the GSC data and the proprietary data have been reduced using standard gravity methods to compute the Bouguer gravity fields (Telford et al., 1990), using a density of 2.67 g/cm3 which is the average density of crustal bedrock typically used for the Canadian Shield.
+Although the data was reduced using this value, the bulk rock density of the Precambrian basement derived from borehole measurements at the Bruce nuclear site near Kincardine was measured as 2.54 g/cm3 (Intera Engineering Ltd., 2011).
 Despite this value being slightly lower in density, it may simply reflect a bedrock unit of lesser density or alteration and weathering of the Precambrian bedrock surface.

-As the data for the Area of the Five Communities were collected as far back as 1945, the older survey's station elevations were likely determined using barometric altimeters (much less accurate than GPS) and terrain corrections were not applied.
+As the data for the Central Huron area were collected as far back as 1945, the older survey's station elevations were likely determined using barometric altimeters (much less accurate than GPS) and terrain corrections were not applied.